czue/pegasus-docs/experimental/react-front-end.md

 Here are some technical details:

 ## Running the front end

+*If you are using Docker, your front end should start in a separate container after running `make init`.*

 The front end lives in the `/frontend` folder of your project.
 To set it up for the first time, first go into the directory: